 I believe many of us are huge sports fans.
 The NBA Finals are happening now, football is about to start and golf is in full swing.
 Knowing your audience means knowing what activities they keep track of.
 If you have a majority that are sports fans, why not consider a baseball stadium or basketball arena?

 Most sports teams serve as a hub for the city they play in.
 Surrounding those locations are tons of opportunities for your guests to enjoy.
 How wild would it be if an Athlete showed up to your event for a meet and greet?
 Give your attendees reasons to remember you.

 Well not literally, but hosting your next event at Smithsonian’s National Zoo is bound to spark some attention.
 It also gives attendees one incredible break to see animals.
 Not only that, it serves as a great way to remind attendees about animals and fair treatment.
 It lends to conservation.

 1. Environmental Causes

 Hosting your event at a zoo makes the most sense.

 Washington, D.C. has tons of historical buildings that serve as event spaces that can meet your needs.
 While it’s great to have locations near attractions and great night life, it’s also important to showcase history and culture.

 We are constantly surrounded by technology and the advancement of society.
 Why not immerse your guests into spaces that take them back in time?
 Places like Josephine Butler Parks Center, Decatur House, The Whittemore House and National Union Building are just a few DC special event locations to consider.

-More and more building are becoming innovative event spaces.
+More and more buildings are becoming innovative choices as a corporate event venue.
 These spaces breathe life into how we can create environments for corporate events.
 I encourage you to take advantage of this movement.
 Delve into the city you are hosting your event and see what is possible.